Religion, Philosophy and Ethics

 What will students study?

-In Key Stage 4 religion, philosophy and ethics all students study Full Course GCSE Religious Studies.
-We currently follow the new OCR GCSE Specification.
+In Key Stage 4 Religion, Philosophy and Ethics, all students have option to study Full Course GCSE Religious Studies.
+We currently follow the Linear OCR GCSE Specification.

 In this qualification students have to study two main sections: Core Religion and then Philosophy and Ethics.
 Firstly, we study both the beliefs and teachings, and the practices of two of the six main world religions.
 We study Christianity and Islam.